MatthewWolff/TwitterScraper/README.md

 I've included a list of all available tweet attributes at the top of `scrape.py` so that you can adjust things as you wish.

+NOTE: This scraper will notice if a user has less than 3200 tweets.
+In this case, it will do a "quickscrape" to grab all available tweets at once (significantly faster).
+It will store them in the exact same manner as a manual scrape.

 ## Requirements (or rather, what I used)

 * python3 (3.7.3)